AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 - **`rule bowtie_build_transcript`, `rule bowtie2_map_transcripts` and `assembly_stats_depth`** An index of the transcripts for each sample is built, the rRNA depleted reads are mapped to the transcript file and sorted BAM files are outputted.
 These BAM files can be used for downstream expression studies.
 Stats from the SAM files for each sample are printed with samtools flagstat.
   > **Note to self:** determine which files should be marked temporary.

--**`rule Salmon/kallisto/RSEM` Not currently in pipeline but can be added.
+- **`rule Salmon/kallisto/RSEM` Not currently in pipeline but can be added.

 - **`rule kraken2`** assigns taxonomy to the rRNA-depleted reads using a Kraken2-formatted GTDB.
 A confidence threshold of 0.5 is used and all other parameters are defaults.
 The output files are `*.report` and `*.kraken`.